 To protect their interests, scale back or eliminate their exposure to these news sources.
 And be careful what you say about current events with other adults — children are apt to pick up on the details, even if you don’t think they are listening.

 6. Reconnect.
 Reinforcing positive experiences with teachers, staff and classmates can help override any negative feelings about school.
 Plan to attend open houses and other back-to-school events with your child.
 Walking around campus and seeing familiar faces again will help increase their comfort level.

 7. Pick a transitional object.
 Think of a transitional object as the equivalent of the favorite “lovie” your child had as a baby and toddler.
 As they grow, children can find the same comfort in a family photo, bracelet or a pretty seashell they can keep in their pocket.
 This small token can be anything they wish, as long as it isn’t too distracting for the classroom.

 8. Redirect as needed.
 If you notice your child acting out, you may need to channel their nervous energy into other outlets such as sports, journaling or artwork.
 The goal of these activities is to help release their intense feelings in healthy ways, whether physically or creatively.

 9. Be patient.
 It will take time for your child to adjust to all the changes and conquer any fears they have about returning to school.
 Be patient, and before long your family should fall into a rhythm.
-If your child’s fear and anxiety lasts longer than a few weeks or is significantly interfering with their daily life, seek professional help.
+If your child’s fear and back-to-school anxiety lasts longer than a few weeks or is significantly interfering with their daily life, seek professional help.
 You can get a referral for a qualified counselor from your school administration, pediatrician or caseworker.